 So you are likely wondering how humidity can make your summers so miserable but then somehow be beneficial in the wintertime.
 This is because moisture holds heat really well.
 That is why things like boilers exist after all.
-In summertime it is already hot out so humidity holding the warmth in the air makes that season less that comfortable.
+In the summertime, it is already hot out so humidity holding the warmth in the air makes that season less than comfortable.
 On the other hand, having overly dry air in your home in wintertime means that the air indoors won’t be holding much warmth, increasing the job your furnace has to do.

 However, when you invest in a humidifier, you can better balance out the humidity in your home during wintertime and increase your comfort level.

 Signs Your Home Humidity is Too Low